-Gerard has mentored many project managers in the execution of ICT-based projects and continues to do so in conjunction with managing his successful ICT services company.
+Gerard has mentored many ICT professionals in the execution of ICT-based projects, the management of ICT services and continues to do so in conjunction with managing his successful ICT services company.

-His collaborative approach unifies the people around Gerard, and his consultative methods result in positive outcomes and articulate courses of action.
+His collaborative approach unifies the people around Gerard, and his consultative methods result in positive outcomes and clear courses of action.

 Matthew has a wealth of experience in the not for profit sector in the areas of professional development/education, event and project management.
 Matthew has worked across the health, aged care, sustainability industries in both private and public sectors.
 He has acquired the knowledge and approach to 'think outside the square' and deliver innovative, creative and sustainable business outcomes, and has a broad range of experience having delivered local, national and international projects.

 Matthew is passionate about all aspects of project management, business and stakeholder management.
-His areas of speciality include financial management, leadership and business operations.
-Matthews holds a master’s in business administration supported by tertiary qualifications in business, marketing and education.
+His areas of specialty include financial management, leadership, and business operations.
+Matthews holds a master’s in business administration supported by tertiary qualifications in business, marketing, and education.